Air Force (film): Reception

 Critical acclaim followed the film's premiere.
 Air Force echoed some of the emotional issues that underlay the American public's psyche at the time, including distrust of Japanese Americans.
 In naming it one of the "Ten Best Films of 1943", Bosley Crowther of The New York Times characterized the film as "... continuously fascinating, frequently thrilling and occasionally exalting ...".
-When seen in a modern perspective, the emotional aspects of the film seem out of proportion, and although it has been dismissed as a piece of wartime propaganda, it still represents a classic war film that can be considered a historical document.
+Writing in The Nation in 1943 while the war was raging, critic James Agee was uneasy about the film: "The well-paid shamming of forms of violence and death which millions a day are meeting in fact seems of an order more dubious than the shamming of all other forms of human activity; so I cannot be sure how I feel about Air Force.
+It is loud, loose, sincere, violently masculine, and at times quite exciting. ...
+A few all but annihilating cut-ins of actual combat adequately measure the best of the fiction, and my own uneasiness about it."
+When viewed from a modern perspective, the film's emotional aspects seem out of proportion.
+Although it has been dismissed as a piece of wartime propaganda, it still represents a classic war film that can be considered a historical document.
 When initially released, Air Force was one of the top three films in commercial revenue in 1943.

 Later reviews of Air Force noted that this was a prime example of Howard Hawks's abilities; "Air Force is a model of fresh, energetic, studio-era filmmaking".

 Air Force placed third (behind The Ox-Bow Incident and Watch on the Rhine) as the best film of 1943 selected by the National Board of Review of Motion Pictures.

-Box office
+On Rotten Tomatoes, it holds a rating of 82% based on 11 contemporary and modern reviews.

 According to Warner Bros. records, the film earned $2,616,000 domestically and $1,513,000 internationally.